 HOME funds are awarded through a competitive application process to cities, counties and non-profit organizations outside local participating jurisdictions.
 Local participating jurisdictions (PJs) are those local governments in Tennessee that receive HOME funds directly from the Department of Housing and Urban Development.
 The Local PJs are Clarksville, Chattanooga, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, and Sullivan and Washington counties).
 CHDOs and non-profit organizations located in a local participating jurisdiction may apply for projects located outside the local participating jurisdictions.
 An applicant must apply for at least \$100,000 and may apply for a maximum HOME grant of \$500,000.
-There is a \$500,000 limit on the amount of HOME funds that can be awarded to any one county.
+There is a \$750,000 limit on the amount of HOME funds that can be awarded to any one county.

-Applications for the HOME program must be received by THDA on or before Friday, March 17, 2006.
-THDA anticipates notifying successful applicants by the end of May, 2006.
-HOME contracts will begin July 1, 2006 and will end June 30, 2009.
+Applications for the HOME program must be received by THDA on or before Friday, March 16, 2007.
+THDA anticipates notifying successful applicants by the end of May, 2007.
+HOME contracts will begin July 1, 2007 and will end June 30, 2010.

 The program description is followed by the application package.
 The program description and pdf-fillable application is available at www.tennessee.gov/thda.
-Once at the THDA website, click on GRANTS.
-There will be links on the left side of the Grants page for the program description, the application and the application attachments.
-If you have questions, call (615) 741-3007.